reportportal/docs/src/md/src/Analysis/AutoAnalysisOfLaunches.md

 Auto-Analysis of launches
 -------------------------

-Analysis feature of Report Portal allows to pass some part or rutine work to the application itself.
+The analysis feature of the ReportPortal makes it possible for the application to check and pass part of the routine duties by itself.

-The better way to explain how it works is an example.
+A better way to explain how this works for example is:

-Say, user has run first launch and investigated all "To Investigate" issues.
+Let's say a user has run the first launch and investigated all "To Investigate" issues.

 During the next run, it's necessary to investigate all failed issues again, and here is where the "Auto-Analysis" functionality is helpful.

-As a launch finishes, the System runs "Auto-Analysis" process in background only for launches in the "Launches" mode.
+As a launch finishes, the System runs the "Auto-Analysis" process in background only for launches in the "Launches" mode.

-This process analyzes the current launch failures and finds the same failures in five previously investigated launches.
+This process analyzes the current launch failures and finds the same failures in the five previously investigated launches.

-As a result you see the following: the System sets [AUTO-SYSTEM] comment to identify it was processed by "Auto-Analysis" process.
+As a result you see the following: the System will set and mark the [AUTO-SYSTEM] comment to identify that it was processed by the "Auto-Analysis" process.

 **AUTO-ANALYSIS ALGORITHM**

-"Auto-Analysis" algorithm is based on previous user-investigated results for failed items (SKIPPED or FAILED).
-Means user should investigate failed items at least once to create initial issues scope.
-Next launches with the same name will have base material for logs comparison.
+The "Auto-Analysis" algorithm is based on the previous user-investigated results for failed items (SKIPPED or FAILED).
+This means the user should investigate failed items at least once to create the initial issues scope.
+After that the next launches with the same name will have base material for logs comparison.

-If any issue appears in the next run (launch with the same name) then specified Report Portal service remembers failed item and launch, and saves it as comparison candidate.
-"Auto-analysis" starts its routine on the finish launch event:
+If any issue appears in the next run (launch with the same name) then the specified ReportPortal service remembers the failed item and launch, and saves it as comparison candidate.
+The "Auto-analysis" starts its routine on the finish of each launch event:

-1. "Auto-Analysis" creates history for current launch (with 5 launches in depth including the current run).
+1. The "Auto-Analysis" creates a history for the current launch (analizing 5 launches in depth, including the current run).

-2. "Auto-Analysis" looking ALL investigated items in history, means all items with user specified comments, issue types and external system IDs (JIRA, for example).
+2. Because the "Auto-Analysis" is looking at ALL investigated items in history, this means all items with user specified comments, issue types and external system IDs (JIRA, for example) will be compared for analysis.

-Then "Auto-Analysis" going to process all remembered failed items from current
+Then the "Auto-Analysis" will process all remembered failed items from current
 launch:

-- "Auto-Analysis" took first item from remembered list and start to looking in history list investigated item with the same count of *ERROR* logs.
-If this item found then error log strings start comparing one with others via calculating Levenshtein distance.
-All digit chars are excluded from comparison to avoid date, numbers and code line number differences in stack-traces.
+- The "Auto-Analysis" will take the first item from the remembered list and start looking into the history lists, investigating the item with the same type of *ERROR* logs.
+If this item is found then an error log string starts comparing one with the others via calculating Levenshtein distance formula.
+Note: All digit chars are excluded from comparison to avoid date, numbers and code line number differences in stack-traces.

-- If total ratio more or equals 95% (it will be configurable in future per project) then "Auto-Analysis" setup all attributes from investigated item in history to current failed item, and switching on next one failed item.
+- If the total ratio is more or equals to 95% (it will be configurable in future per project) then the "Auto-Analysis" will set all attributes from the investigated item in the history to current failed item, and switching on next one failed item.

 [ ![Image](Images/userGuide/analyzeLaunches/Auto-Analysis.png) ](Images/userGuide/analyzeLaunches/Auto-Analysis-full.png)